 Multiple Species Affected

 Many insect pests and most diseases only affect specific plant species and those closely related in the same genus or plant family.
-When chemical misapplication or drift occurs, it typically affects many different plant species in the area in a similar way.
+When chemical misapplication or drift occurs, it typically affects multiple plant species in the area in a similar manner.

 There may be some variation in the level of injury symptoms, as some plant species are more sensitive to chemical injury than others.
 Additionally, poor environmental conditions, such as drought, can cause all species in an area to show injury symptoms.